michaeljolley/michaeljolley/src/pages/blog/goals-for-2021.md

 pubDate: 2021-01-18
 title: 'Adiós 2020.
 Setting Goals for 2021.'
 image: https://res.cloudinary.com/dk3rdh3yo/image/upload/v1669586065/blog/goals-for-2021/cover_tgzhck.png
-image_alt: Michaels office with social logos
+image_alt: "Michaels office with social logos"
 description: 2020 was a rough year for everyone.
 Let's look back at my start of the year goals and see how I did and then set goals for 2021.
 tags: [review, goals, planning]
 category: Developer Life